 7 small villages form the Arcobaleno Porto Seguro Resort, located right in front of Taperapuã Beach.
 The resort offers everything from free parking, to a pool park, toy library, sports court and some other very interesting attractions.
 Besides, it has a quite strong appreciation for the environment and we should always support those who have these concerns, right?

 Arraial d’Ajuda Eco Resort

 Even though it’s located in Arraial d’Ajuda, Arraial d’Ajuda Eco Resort is right after the ferry crossing and offers exclusive transport for guests to get to the other side.
 The resort offers, in addition to impeccable amenities and facilities, complimentary access to the Arraial d’Ajuda Eco Park.
-The entire press team that participated in this press trip that I attended to was staying at this resort that had a very good service and wonderful food.
-In my point of view, the only thing that was missing was the hotel presenting more sustainability initiatives, even more for having “Eco” in its name.
+The entire press team that participated in this press trip that I attended to was staying at this resort that had very good service and wonderful food.
+In my point of view, the only thing that I missed was the hotel presenting more sustainability initiatives, even more for having “Eco” in its name.

 You can find more accommodation options in Porto Seguro, below:

 Want to know which are the best restaurants in Porto Seguro?
 We consulted some places and saved some suggestions for you:

 As good enthusiasts of a beautiful sunset, we recommend Gallo Restaurant during dawn to watch this show, accompanied by a cold white wine and snacks.
 It makes me want to come back just by thinking about it!

 The Colher de Pau restaurant chain has units spread all across Porto Seguro and it is a sure bet if you are unsure of where to eat.
 The chain is highly awarded and it has a very cozy standard environment.
 If you want to throw yourself into an extravagant meal, it’s worth ordering their lobster, accompanied by a fruit drink.